SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 : What was the message issued by the last command all about?

 Answer
-: It is a reminder that all geometric calculations are performed as if the coordinates (in this case longitutde and latitude) are Cartesian x,y coordinates.
+: {:.fragment} It is a reminder that all geometric calculations are performed as if the coordinates (in this case longitutde and latitude) are Cartesian x,y coordinates.

 ===